Please ensure Javascript is enabled for purposes of website accessibility

 September 25, 2022

-Dental emergencies need you to act immediately and fast without any delay.
-Contacting your emergency dentist in Rowlett promptly with all the appropriate information and explanation of the injury will help us assess the emergency.
-Securing an appointment ASAP in case of emergency is vital so we can boost the success rate of dental treatment.
+Dental emergencies require you to act immediately and without delay.
+Contacting your emergency dentist in Rowlett promptly with all the necessary information and a clear explanation of the injury will help us assess the emergency.
+Securing an appointment as soon as possible in case of an emergency is vital, as it helps boost the success rate of dental treatment.

 1. Teeth Damage

 Any trauma to a tooth or the entire mouth comes under teeth injury.
-Damage may force the tooth to be loosened up or even pulled out from its place.
+Damage may loosen the tooth or even pull it out of its place.
 Directly seek help from emergency dentistry in Rowlett.
-We will treat therefore to restore the tooth or teeth as soon as possible.
-In the case of a broken or fractured jaw, our dentist will immediately provide the needed treatment or oral surgery.
+We will treat to restore the tooth or teeth as soon as possible.
+In the case of a broken or fractured jaw, our dentist will provide the necessary treatment or oral surgery immediately.
 Please do not try to repair it on your own because you may end up dislocating it.

 1. Severe Toothache

 Unbearable toothaches should not be forgotten.
-They usually signal severe issues like infection or decay.
-Relying on the toothache, rinsing with either cold or warm water can temporarily aid.
-Counter, painkillers are advised until you see us at our dental office in Rowlett.
-Reach out to us as soon as possible we have the experience & training to provide you relief.
+They usually signal severe issues, such as infection or decay.
+Relying on the toothache, rinsing with either cold or warm water can provide temporary relief.
+Counter, painkillers are advised until you visit our dental office in Rowlett.
+Reach out to us as soon as possible; we have the experience and training to provide you with relief.

 1. Knocked-Out Tooth

 If you have a knocked-out tooth because of some dental trauma or accident, you have no time to waste.
-The tooth can be restored to its socket but only if it gets emergency care within 2 hours of being knocked out.
-Do this after gently rinsing the tooth in saline or salty water to remove any visual waste or blood.
-If you do not have saline available, put the tooth in a little container with the patient’s saliva and see us at Rowlett Dental Associates.
+The tooth can be restored to its socket, but only if it gets emergency care within 2 hours of being knocked out.
+Do this after gently rinsing the tooth in saline or salty water to remove any visible waste or blood.
+If you do not have saline solution available, place the tooth in a small container with the patient’s saliva and schedule an appointment with us at Rowlett Dental Associates.

 1. Damaged Braces

-If a wire in your braces has broken or got loose, it may poke and rub against your gums, cheeks, or tongue.
-This comes under emergency dental services at Rowlett Dental Associated.
+If a wire in your braces has broken or gotten loose, it may poke and rub against your gums, cheeks, or tongue.
+This comes under emergency dental services at Rowlett Dental Associates.
 As a brief measure, you can try wrapping the wire end with a portion of gauze or a small cotton ball.

 1. Abscesses